sonic-pi-net/sonic-pi/etc/doc/tutorial/05-Programming-Structures.md

 # Programming Structures

-Now you've learned the basics of creating sounds with `play` and `sample` and creating simple melodies and rhythms by `sleep`ing between sounds, you might be wondering what else the world of code can offer you.
+Now that you've learned the basics of creating sounds with `play` and `sample` and creating simple melodies and rhythms by `sleep`ing between sounds, you might be wondering what else the world of code can offer you...

-Well, you're in for an exciting treat.
+Well, you're in for an exciting treat!
 It turns out that basic programming structures such as looping, conditionals, functions and threads give you amazingly powerful tools to express your musical ideas.